innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

 Enabling remote Driver-Controlled TeleOp over the internet for FIRST Tech Challenge teams.

-## Download our latest release for using TeleDrive with MacOS Big Sur.
+## Download our latest <a href="https://github.com/innov8rz-ftc-team-11039/TeleDrive/releases/tag/v1.1" target="_blank">release</a> for using TeleDrive with MacOS Big Sur.

 ### Check out our <a href="https://docs.google.com/presentation/d/e/2PACX-1vSsrNgF_WeQZNVRJkxBSlO4nZ6qbVMfncyxo3cWJJP19eiQIm0eBNimrvy3-bC_PV3KszXy0imI3GCp/pub?start=false&loop=false&delayms=3000" target="_blank">slideshow</a> for a detailed guide for how to implement TeleDrive onto your FTC robot